-Raffaella Saporito is Associate Professor of Practice of Government, Health and Not for Profit at SDA Bocconi School of Management.
+Raffaella Saporito is an Associate Professor of Practice of Government, Health and Not for Profit at SDA Bocconi School of Management.

 Her research activities focus on organization and people management in public institutions.
-Currently, she is working on three main topics: managing public managers (selection, job rotation, development); public leadership models; logics and tools to boost public managers development.
+Currently, she is working on three main topics: managing public managers (selection, job rotation, development); public leadership models; logics and tools to boost public managers’ development.

 She is the author of books and articles on the selection of Public Managers: her works have been published in OCAP, OASI, Azienda Pubblica, Economia & Management, il Sole 24 Ore, among others.
 Her work on public management education and development was published in the international journal Teaching Public Administration and for Leuven University Press.
 She was a Visiting Scholar at the Business School at the University of Edinburgh.
 She is also a certified ICF – ACTP coach and a member of the SDA Bocconi coaching team for the development of SDA Bocconi Master Students’ leadership skills.